karthik/life-hacks/travel.md

 a) Plug ethernet cable into your router, plug router into wall.
 DONE
 b) Plug router into wall.
 Connect to router and go through the splash page once.
 DONE.

-For bonus points, use your home wifi credentials for the router, so you don't have to re-authenticate your devices.

 I also own a [TBMAX router](http://www.amazon.com/gp/product/B00PNJRDT4).
 It's much more compact but powers only off of USB (it's easy to connect to a iPhone power brick), but has the downside of not being able to navigate splash pages.

 ### Ziploc for extra cash, transit cards, power tips